yactouat-reboot/pips_sso/README.md

         User-->>Service: Attempts to access an auth protected resource Service-->>User: Redirects to OP with an authentication request User-->>OP: Login
-        OP-->>User: Asks for user consent to share specific data with the service User-->>OP: Gives consent
+        OP-->>User: Asks for user consent to share specific data with the requested service User-->>OP: Gives consent
         OP-->>User: Redirects back to Service with an authorization code (as a URL query param) User-->>Service: Delivers authorization code